LarsFoehr-GC/mlops_python_example/README.md

 - Write better tests
 - Think about Model monitoring
 - Think about automatic retraining the model
-- Refactoring: Writte better modules and functions!
+- Refactoring: Write better modules and functions!
 - Better work with paths!

 # Fast API